Quick Start Guide

 - IDLE (Green) - Available for jobs

-- ALLOCATED (Cyan) - Running jobs
+- ALLOCATED (Blue) - Running jobs

-- MIXED (Yellow) - Partially allocated
+- MIXED (Blue) - Partially allocated

-- DRAIN (Orange) - Scheduled for maintenance
+- DRAIN (Red) - Scheduled for maintenance

 - DOWN (Red) - Offline/unavailable